The Hartford family farms its vineyards to allow the vineyards to display characteristics that are unique to their sites.

 The least invasive farming principles are followed.
 Organic practices are employed in several of our vineyards.

 We believe that limited intervention promotes the expression of distinctive vineyard personality and adds to our belief in sustainable farming.

 The vines are tightly spaced (from 4 by 6 feet to 5 by 8 feet, depending on location).
 We believe that tight spacing encourages competition among vines, promotes smaller cluster and berry size, and accentuates the intensity of our wines.

 Several of our established vineyards are not irrigated.
-We feel over-watering of vines produces more crop but dilutes flavors.
+We feel that over-watering of vines produces more crop but dilutes flavors.

 We harvest when the flavors are right.
-We do not harvest our grapes based solely on brix readings, or testing in the lab.
+We do not harvest our grapes based solely on brix readings or testing in the lab.